WHY IT MATTERS

 3. Deep Sleep (N3)

 Deep sleep (N3) is the stage from which it is hardest to wake.
 It predominates in the first half of the night and accounts for 20–25% of total sleep.
 This is when much of the body’s physical repair and immune strengthening occur.
-This stage has been found to decrease with age.
+This stage has been found to naturally decreases with age.

 4. REM Sleep

 During REM sleep, brain activity resembles wakefulness.
 We experience temporary muscle paralysis, rapid eye movements, and irregular heart and breathing patterns.
 This is when we dream.
 REM predominates in the second half of the night and accounts for about 20% of total sleep.
-It plays a key role in memory consolidation.
+It also plays a key role in memory consolidation.

 The duration of each stage shifts across cycles, and while each stage supports different aspects of restoration and cognitive performance, it is their coordinated interaction over multiple cycles that produces healthy, restorative sleep.